Analog Weight Update Rule in Ferroelectric Hafnia, using pico-Joule Programming Pulses: Results and Discussion

 Figure \ref{fig:RVLoops} reveals four observations.
-First, that increasing \textit{V\textsubscript{max}} from a pristine condition results in a steeper weight update.
-The resistance measured at a given \textit{V\textsubscript{write}} increases for a loop taken after a higher \textit{V\textsubscript{max}} is applied.
-Second, we find that, in contrast, the potentiation and depression data for two consecutive loops after the same maximal voltage \textit{V\textsubscript{max}} overlap.
-This is illustrated by the scattered data (filled circles), for example, after \textit{V\textsubscript{max}}= 1.4 V (blue and orange symbols in \textbf{Figure \ref{fig:RVLoops}}), and after \textit{V\textsubscript{max}}= 2.4 V (grey and purple symbols in \textbf{Figure \ref{fig:RVLoops}}).
+First, that increasing \textit{V\textsubscript{MAX}} from a pristine condition results in a steeper weight update.
+The resistance measured at a given \textit{V\textsubscript{write}} increases for a loop taken after a higher \textit{V\textsubscript{MAX}} is applied.
+Second, we find that, in contrast, the potentiation and depression data for two consecutive loops after the same maximal voltage \textit{V\textsubscript{MAX}} overlap.
+This is illustrated by the scattered data (filled circles), for example, after \textit{V\textsubscript{MAX}} = 1.4 V (blue and orange symbols in \textbf{Figure \ref{fig:RVLoops}}), and after \textit{V\textsubscript{MAX}} = 2.4 V (grey and purple symbols in \textbf{Figure \ref{fig:RVLoops}}).
 Consistently, the read resistance measured upon the application of pulses of decreasing amplitude (horizontal branches of the hysteresis loops) is constant.
-It indicates that increasing the V\textsubscript{max} is responsible for the irreversible changes in the device properties.
-Third, we observe that the change in resistance after increasing \textit{V\textsubscript{max}} is more pronounced in the High Resistive State (HRS) than in the Low Resistive State (LRS).
+It indicates that increasing the V\textsubscript{MAX} is responsible for the irreversible changes in the device properties.
+Third, we observe that the change in resistance after increasing \textit{V\textsubscript{MAX}} is more pronounced in the High Resistive State (HRS) than in the Low Resistive State (LRS).
 Finally, the LRS saturates for \textit{V\textsubscript{write}} below -0.8 V: this is expected as it corresponds to a situation where all the ferroelectric domains have switched and are aligned along the same direction.
-However, no saturation is observed for the HRS, even for \textit{V\textsubscript{write}} as high as 3V.
-For such high voltage, the slight increase of the read resistance upon decreasing \textit{V\textsubscript{write}} indicates that, under long programming pulses and large bias, other mechanisms than ferroelectric switching are involved.
+However, no saturation is observed for the HRS, even for \textit{V\textsubscript{write}} as high as 3 V. For such high voltage, the slight increase of the read resistance upon decreasing \textit{V\textsubscript{write}} indicates that, under long programming pulses and large bias, other mechanisms than ferroelectric switching are involved.
 Such mechanisms could be reversible ion motion \cite{nukala_reversible_2021}, redox reactions between hafnia and WO\textsubscript{x} \cite{halter_multi-timescale_2023}, or charge trapping \cite{barbot_interplay_2022}.
 In the literature, it is generally reported that such operating conditions are detrimental to the endurance \cite{lenox2024impact}.
+Consistently, fatigue measurements show a stable behavior for a 1.5 V waveform, whereas it exhibits a change in the polarization after 10\textsuperscript{4} cycles when the amplitude is increased to 2 V (\textbf{Supplementary Figure S9}).
+The endurance of the devices is good, without dielectric breakdown after 10\textsuperscript{10} cycles.
 Such an observation further motivates the use of short pulses for programming the synaptic weights.